Reading Time: 2 minutes

-According to the US National Library of Medicine, acute withdrawal symptoms can last for anywhere from a few days up to a few weeks depending on the type of drug that was used, the method of use, the frequency of use, the length of time the drug was used and various other factors.
+Acute withdrawal symptoms can last for anywhere from a few days up to a few weeks depending on the type of drug that was used, the method of use, the frequency of use, the length of time the drug was used and various other factors.
 Acute withdrawal symptoms may be treated using Clonidine which can greatly reduce the amount of time that a user experiences discomfort.
 Symptoms include:

 - Muscle cramps

 Onset of symptoms will generally take place within 24 hours of the last dose although it could take up to 48 hours for the symptoms to begin.
 As the time progresses without the use of opiates, the timeline of opiate withdrawal symptoms will gradually peak and then begin to retract allowing the user some relief.
 Unfortunately, this could take up to four weeks depending on the type of drug that was used.